 This unconventional anime has a promising plot with an engaging cast and lots of fantasy elements that have made it popular over its 1000+ episode length.

-After sheltering a strange man’s house, Tanjirou Kamado returns home to find demons have slaughtered his family, and his sister turned into a bloodthirsty demon.
+After sheltering a strange man’s house, Tanjirou Kamado returns home to find demons have took the life of his family, and his sister turned into a bloodthirsty fallen angel.
 Shattered and angry, he vows to avenge his family and teams up with the Demon Slayer Corps to slay the responsible demons while protecting whatever little humanity remains in his beloved sister.

 Check Out: Must Watch Anime Like My Hero Academia